Arrow-right Camera

 WSU: We shared the news about starting cornerback Jamorri Colson’s injury above.
 And linked Greg Woods’ story.
 We do it again here just so you don’t have to scroll up if you missed it. … Greg also has his first look at Portland State. … One more story from Greg.
 It’s about the depth chart Washington State released Monday.
 And all the “Ors” listed.
 Part of Leach’s legacy? … Elsewhere in the (new and old) Pac-12, the Mountain West and the nation, Jon Wilner delves into the Big Ten’s football tiebreaker rules on the Mercury News website.
 What a mess.
 But it’s just another piece of evidence mega-conferences should not exist. … John Canzano waxes poetically about summers past then delves into questions in his Monday Mailbag. … Yes, Oregon State made its choice at quarterback.
 Trent Bray and the coaching staff picked McCoy, who won the job in the last couple weeks. … Another player who transferred in is now out. … Speaking of former Beavers, Jonathan Smith is at Michigan State, trying to pull that program out of a scandal that coast the former coach his job. … Recruiting never stops.
 Case in point today, Oregon State. … We have a favorite number.
 It was the one we wore whenever we had our pick.
 Today, the Oregonian’s numbers stories reached that number.
 We share the stories on No. 5 for Oregon State and Oregon. …We’re guessing the No. 7 is Will Rogers’ favorite.
 Or two.
 The former is what’s on his uniform.
 The latter is how many times he picked Washington out of the portal. … Oregon’s opener with Idaho is on Dan Lanning’s mind.
 A lot of other things are as well. … The Ducks are dealing with a lot of injuries. … Colorado has new coordinators on both sides of the ball.
 And a coach that may be fighting a losing battle with public perception. … One of Kyle Whittingham’s goals for Utah preseason camp was reached.
 The Utes suffered fewer injuries.
 Most importantly, Cam Rising is healthy. … Wilner returns with a look at Utah’s best games under Whittingham. … Arizona State is struggling with some key players out for its opener against Wyoming, a program with a new coach. … UCLA’s offensive line has a goal of keeping its quarterback clean against Hawaii in the opener. … Arizona’s depth chart for the opener against New Mexico has many Polynesian players listed.
 That’s by design. … In the Mountain West, Colorado State’s opener with Texas is a good chance for the Rams to be noticed by the Power 4 conferences.
 The Rams have lost a key player to injury. … A Boise State win would overcome a couple trends. … No. 54 is an important number for this Hawaii player. … Sean Lewis is still trying to figure out his San Diego State team as he coaches his first game for the Aztecs. … Utah State has more defensive depth than its interim coach believed. … It takes a certain mindset to play left tackle, a mindset UNLV’s starter displays. … The Air Force depth chart included a couple of surprises.

 EWU: This is a crucial season for Best and his team.
 The two-year lull needs to end.
-And the schedule is favorable, starting with this Saturday’s opening opponent.
+And the schedule is favorable, starting with this Thursday’s (fixed from earlier) opening opponent.
 Besides, in this era of transfer-portaling, the Eagles are relying on homegrown players.
 Dan Thompson looked at the depth chart and shared that nugget. … Elsewhere in the Big Sky, it’s tough enough to be a college football player.
 One Montana cornerback is carrying an even heavier load than usual. … Montana State has to put the New Mexico win in the rearview mirror and get ready for Utah Tech. … Northern Arizona has rebuilt its running back room. … Cal Poly is doing the same with its secondary. … Sacramento State is focusing on itself before the season begins. … Northern Colorado found a football radio partner. … Finally, the architect of Northern Arizona’s distance success is stepping down at the end of the year.
 A replacement is already on campus.

 Idaho: The Vandals open the season at Oregon.
 Third-ranked (in the FBS) Oregon.
 Peter Harriman has an interesting supposition.
 If the seventh-ranked (FCS) Vandals were to win and then the Ducks were to go on to win the CFP, could Idaho claim to be the nation’s best team if it won an FCS title?
 Sure, it could.
 Lots of teams have claimed national titles before.